 17. Feast on Fish n’ Chips

 There are few things more delectable than a forkful of fresh-out-the-ocean fish that flakes apart perfectly with a light and crispy batter.
 Add some vinegar-doused chips (french fries), and you’re in food heaven.
-I have to get this meal multiple times with each trip I make here.
+While it may not be a traditional Irish dish (it’s technically British), I have to get this meal multiple times with each trip I make here.

 Ireland is renowned for some of the best fish n’ chips in the world, and you’ll have no shortage of lovely fish shops to satisfy your cravings.
 If you’re in Dublin, try out Burdock’s Fish & Chips Shop – they’ve been frying up fish since 1913 and have undoubtedly perfected the dish.